 Business Today reports on a survey by EY focused on bribery and corruption in emerging markets.
 The survey found that more than 42% of emerging markets respondents felt that bribery and corruption posed one of the greatest threats to businesses.

 Should traditional insurers be looking over their shoulders for new, nimble InsureTech offerings?
 After a slow start, potentially due to a lack of regulatory understanding, the InsureTech sector could be limbering up for its turn in the spotlight.
 An article in Bobsguide cites a number of reasons for the slow growth of this technology in the UK, including a lack of understanding of the sector regulators leading to a confused regulatory environment.

-Robotic process automation (RPA) is usually an organisation’s first step towards digital transformation, according to a new report by APQC and covered by Forbes.
-The number of RPA projects per organisation has doubled from 2017 to 2018 and according to APQC’s Holly Lyke-Ho-Gland, who led the project:
+intelligent process automation (IPA) is usually an organisation’s first step towards digital transformation, according to a new report by APQC and covered by Forbes.
+The number of IPA projects per organisation has doubled from 2017 to 2018 and according to APQC’s Holly Lyke-Ho-Gland, who led the project:

-Organisations spent the last two years getting smart and testing RPA through proof of concepts or pilot programs.
+Organisations spent the last two years getting smart and testing IPA through proof of concepts or pilot programs.
 Now they’re scaling up.

 Another article in Forbes claims that Artificial Intelligence is not a technology, but a science.

 In a two-part blog series, encompass KYC Specialist, Alex Street focuses on the compliance challenges facing the private equity sector, including bribery and corruption and money laundering, and the importance of fully understanding the ownership and control of investors, portfolio companies and potential acquisitions.
 Learn more about how encompass benefits Private Equity firms here.

 Simon Lemos, Head of Sales at encompass, looks at the current approaches to KYC processing and how it can be improved using automation not just at the initial onboarding stage but throughout the client lifecycle.

 anti-money laundering compliance: source of wealth and source of funds